 - A. Deeming resources when an applicant/recipient lives with an ineligible spouse: If an eligible noninstitutionalized applicant/recipient lives in the same household with an ineligible spouse, the resources of the ineligible spouse are considered to belong to the applicant/recipient.
-The resource standard for a couple applies. - B. Deeming resources for minor applicant living with ineligible parent(s): If an applicant/recipient is a minor under eighteen (18) years of age, the resources of the parent(s) are deemed to the applicant/recipient if the parent(s) live in the same household. - (1) Computing deemed resources: To determine the amount of resources deemed to an applicant/recipient who is a minor, the following computation is made:

-- (a) determine the parent(s) resources; - (b) allow the parent(s) all the resource exclusions that an applicant/recipient receives; and
+The resource standard for a couple applies. - B. Deeming resources for minor applicant living with ineligible parent(s): If an applicant/recipient is a minor under 18 years of age, the resources of the parent(s) are deemed to the applicant/recipient if the parent(s) live in the same household. - (1) Computing deemed resources: To determine the amount of resources deemed to an applicant/recipient who is a minor, the following computation is made: - (a) determine the parent(s) resources; - (b) allow the parent(s) all the resource exclusions that an applicant/recipient receives; and

-- (c) remaining resources in excess of \$2,000 for one parent or \$3,000 for two (2) parents are deemed to the eligible minor. - (2) Computing countable resources: The deemed resources are added to the applicant/recipient's own countable resources.
+- (c) remaining resources in excess of two thousand dollars (\$2,000) for one parent or three thousand dollars (\$2,000) for two parents are deemed to the eligible minor. - (2) Computing countable resources: The deemed resources are added to the applicant/recipient's own countable resources.
 The minor applicant/recipient is eligible if countable resources do not exceed resource standards.